teltek/PumukitLmsBundle/Resources/doc/PuMoodleInstallationGuide.md

 # PuMoodle PR Installation Guide

-*This page is updated to the PuMuKIT2-open-edx-bundle master and to the PuMuKIT 2.3.0*
+*This page is updated to the PuMuKIT-open-edx-bundle master and to the PuMuKIT 2.3.0*

 ## Contents